Sir Henry Bessemer was a prominent British engineer, inventor and entrepreneur.

 Henry Bessemer’s early invention of a group of six steam-powered machines for manufacturing bronze powder gained him wealth and fame.
 He also made other inventions in his early days, including an advanced sugarcane-crushing machine.

 Bessemer is best known for devising a steel production process that inspired the Industrial Revolution.
-It was the first cost-efficient industrial process for the big-scale production of steel from molten pig iron by taking out impurities from pig iron using an air blast.
+It was the first cost-efficient industrial process for large scale production of steel from molten pig iron by taking out impurities from pig iron using an air blast.
 Bessemer’s process still continues to inspire the production of modern steel.

 The Royal Society of London elected Bessemer into fellowship in 1877.
 Two years later, in 1879, he was knighted.
 Throughout his career, he registered more than 110 patents.